Print

 Instructions

 Cover your jar with a lid and park it in a spot away from direct sunlight.
-Allow the herbs to steep, gently shaking the contents every day, for 3-4 weeks for cocktail use, or, 4-6 weeks for dietary use.
-(I’ve let mine steep as long as 8 weeks with some batches!)
-Strain your bitters through a sieve or cheese cloth into a clean bottle.
-Label with the contents and date then use how you like!
-Bitters taste best when used within a year.
+Allow the herbs to steep, gently shaking the contents every couple of days, for 3-4 weeks for cocktail use, or, 4-6 weeks for dietary use.

 The best way to use these is with a dropper bottle or a bottle with a reducer cap (like you see on bottles of essential oils).
 Here’s a good source for those types of bottles as well as bulk medicinal and culinary herbs.